sasjs/react-seed-app/README.md

 ## Frontend Web

-If you are running on SAS 9 you need to set `serverType` to SAS9 in `sasContext.tsx`.
+These are the minimal steps to get up and running:

 1. clone the repo and change into the directory
+2. Open `index.html` and set the `serverType` to SASVIYA, SAS9, or SASJS depending on backend server
+3. Also change `appLoc` to the backend root location in which you plan to deploy the services.
-2. run `npm install`
+4. run `npm install`
-3. run `npm run build` to create a production build in the `build` folder.
+5. run `npm run build` to create a production build in the `build` folder.
 This can be deployed to the SAS web server [here](https://sasjs.io/frontend-deployment/).

 If you are running locally you will also need to whitelist `localhost` on the server, or enable CORS in your browser as described [here](https://sasjs.io/cors)